Best Anti-Malware 2023: Comparing 15 Malware Scanners

 Anti-malware programs often block ads and annoying pop-ups.

 - Data/file shredder

 Files that you delete can often be retrieved or restored with relative ease.
 Data shredders ensure that deleted files are gone forever.

 - Cloud backups

-On the flip side, some anti-malware software also comes with protection against unintended data loss, allowing users to back up their entire system or specific folders.
+On the flip side, some anti-malware software also protects against unintended data loss by allowing users to back up their entire system or specific folders to the cloud.

 - Performance tuning